krisk0/ek_fixes_and_tweaks/readme.md

 **This is not a joke.
 If you want many children, upgrade your computer first.**

+## Language support

+This mod does not add any user-visible strings.
+Thus, all languages all supported.

+## Bugs

+Send bugreports and suggestions via github.
+If you found the mod elsewhere, you better visit primary page [on github](https://github.com/krisk0/ek_fixes_and_tweaks/).

 ## Interface changes

 * `window_character.gui` changes main character window so fertility is displayed close to age.
 As a bonus, some whitespace at end-of-line was removed.
 File path: `ek_fixes_and_tweaks/gui/window_character.gui`.